Free Standard League Rules

-- In order to maintain the integrity of the league, the commissioner may contact owners of teams that remain inactive for extended periods of time.
+- In order to maintain the integrity of the league, the commissioner may contact team managers of teams that remain inactive for extended periods of time.

 - The league commissioner will send a notification to the email of record.

-- If the team remains inactive after the league commissioner sends an email to the inactive team owner, the commissioner reserves the right to reassign ownership of the inactive team.
+- If the team remains inactive after the league commissioner sends an email to the inactive team manager, the commissioner reserves the right to reassign team managership of the inactive team.

 LEAGUE MANAGER LEAGUE RULES: ESPN Fantasy Hockey League Manager leagues are created to the specifications implemented by their league creators.
-The League Manager and other team owners are responsible for handling all conduct, communication and fair play issues that arise in these LM Leagues.
+The League Manager and other team managers are responsible for handling all conduct, communication, and fair play issues that arise in these LM Leagues.